ChatDelta/ChatDelta/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to help.

+## Website

+Documentation is hosted with GitHub Pages from the `docs/` directory.
+If you own `ChatDelta.com`, point the domain's DNS at GitHub and add it as a custom domain in the repository settings.
+The [`docs/CNAME`](docs/CNAME) file already contains the domain name so GitHub Pages will serve the site at that address.

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.